-(1) This number does not include shares remaining available for future issuance under the 1999 Long-term Equity Incentive Plan, which was approved by the Corporation's shareholders at the 1999 annual meeting.
-The aggregate number of shares that are available for grants under that Plan in any calendar year is equal to the sum of: (a) 1% of the number of common shares of the Corporation outstanding as of the last day of the preceding calendar year; plus (b) the number of shares that were available for grants, but not granted, under the Plan in any previous year; but in no event will the number of shares available for grants in any calendar year exceed 1 1/2% of the number of common shares of the Corporation outstanding as of the last day of the preceding calendar year.
+This number does not include shares remaining available for future issuance under the 1999 Long-term Equity Incentive Plan, which was approved by the Corporation's shareholders at the 1999 annual meeting.
+The aggregate number of shares that are available for grants under that Plan in any calendar year is equal to the sum of: (a> 1% of the number of common shares of the Corporation outstanding as of the last day of the preceding calednar year; plus (b> the number of shares that were available for grants, but not granted, under the Plan in any previous year; but in now event will the number of shares available for grants in any calednar year exceed 1.5% of the number of common shares of the Corporation outstanding as of the last day of the preceding calendar year.
 The 1999 Long-term Equity Incentive Plan will expire in 2009.

-(2) The only plan reflected above that was not approved by the Corporation's stockholders relates to certain First Merchants Corporation Stock Option Agreements ("Agreements").
-These Agreements provided for non-qualified stock options of the common stock of the Corporation, awarded between 1995 and 2002 to each director of First Merchants Bank, National Association (the "Bank") who, on the date of the grants: (a) were serving as a director of the Bank; (b) were not an employee of the Corporation, the Bank, or any of the Corporation's other affiliated banks or non-bank subsidiaries; and (c) were not serving as a director of the shares upon the grant of the option.
+Corporation outstanding as of the last day of the preceding calendar year.
+The 1999 Long-term Equity Incentive Plan will expire in 2009.
+The only plan reflected above that was not approved by the Corporation's stockholders relates to certain First Merchants Corporation Stock Option Agreements ("Agreements").
+These Agreements provided for non-qualified stock options of the common stock of the Corporation, awarded between 1995 and 2002 to each director of First Merchants Bank, National Association who, on the date of the grants: (a) were serving as a director of First Merchants; (b) were not an employee of the Corporation, First Merchants, or any of the Corporation's other affiliated banks or the non-bank subsidiaries; and (c) were not serving as a director of the Corporation.
+The exercise price of the shares was equal to the fair market value of the shares upon the grant of the option.
 Options became 100 percent vested when granted and are fully exercisable six months after the date of the grant, for a period of ten years.